Zar je ljubav spala na to

 "'Zar je ljubav spala na to (Obećanja)" (Has Love Come to That (Promises)) is a song by Croatian pop band Magazin featuring Bosnian rock singer Mladen Vojičić Tifa.
-It was written by Croatian songwriter and lyricist Vjekoslava Huljić and produced by Tonči Huljić.
-It was released as a single through Croatia Records in 2001.
+It was written by Tonči and Vjekoslava Huljić.
+It was released as a single through Croatia Records in 2001, as the lead single from Magazin's greatest hits album Best Of..., Vol. 1.
 The song was well received by both of the singers' fanbases.
 Commercially, the song achieved success in Croatia and the wider Yugoslav region.
 A music video was released which features the band and both of the lead vocalists singing the song along with scenes from the 2000 movie What Women Want.
 As of September 2022, it has over 1.5 million views on the video-streaming platform YouTube.

 In 2022, Rozga re-released the song in an acoustic version featuring Croatian pop singer Matija Cvek for her fourth studio album and first acoustic album titled Minut Srca Mog (2022).
 The rework fared well on the Croatian airplay chart where it managed to peak at number 4 in the week of its release.
 A music video directed by Dario Radusin was also released on 15 September showing the duo singing the song together on the streets of Zagreb and in a studio.
 The acoustic rework was performed live at the singer's concerts during the Minut Srca Mog Tour (2022–23) and during televised appearances.

 Background and live performances

 In 2001, Jelena Rozga served as the main vocal of the famous pop band Magazin while Mladen Vojičić Tifa was the former member of the popular Yugoslav rock band Bijelo dugme.
 They collaborated on "Zar je ljubav spala na to" whose music was arranged by Tonči Huljić and whose lyrics were written by Vjekoslava Huljić.
 A music video for the single was also released.
 It shows Rozga singing the lyrics in front of a bridge and a factory, the rest of the band driving a vintage car and Tifa singing the song on rocks and in front of a factory.
 Excerpts and scenes from the movie What Women Want (2000) starring Mel Gibson are also interspersed in the clip.
 Towards the end, both Magazin and Tifa can be seen singing and accomapnied by instruments in a warehouse.

 The group performed "Zar je ljubav spala na to" together with Tifa during a live televised appearance on Hrvatska radiotelevizija.
+In 2015, she appeared on the nineteenth episeode of the seventh season of the Ami G show in Serbia where she sang acoustic versions of "Minut srca mog" and "Zar je ljubav spala na to" accompanied by Marinko Madžgalj and Ognjen on guitar.
 On 26 April 2020, during a live online concert that Jelena Rozga released on her Instagram and YouTube channels during the COVID pandemic, she performed an acoustic version of "Zar je ljubav spala na to" accompanied by Milan Terze on guitar.